soeirosantos/file-publisher/README.md

 # file-publisher

-How to start the file-publisher application
+How to start the file-publisher application locally
 ---

-1. Configure the AWS props in the `config.yml` file
+1. Configure the AWS and DB props in the `config.yml` file
 1. Run `mvn clean install` to build your application
 1. Start application with `java -jar target/file-publisher-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`